 Another gentleman was diagnosed with cancer.
 Boozer went to him and asked if he wanted to try Reiki.
 He was less than enthusiastic but told her to go ahead.
 She started with his head chakra and worked down.
 By the time she got to his heart Chara, he was also asleep.
 When she returned the following week, he told her that he wasn't sure if it had "done anything" but that he must have felt pretty good if he went to sleep.
 He asked her to do another session.

 Family members and staff members are often the ones who recommend patients and residents for Reiki treatments.
-Some of the people she helps are on comfort care or in hospice.
+Some of the people she helps are receiving palliative care or on hospice.

 To become a Reiki practitioner and then a Reiki master, a person must take specific courses.
 Reiki is not a religion.
 It is "one with nature," which can be a companion to different religions or can stand by itself.